Collections

 Yes

-** The first renewal request for books and audiobooks may be done online through the KDLA Catalog.
+* The first renewal request may be done online through the KDLA WorldCat Discovery.
 Renewals are only possible if no one else is waiting for the item.
+Additional renewals may be available.
+Contact KDLA Ask a Librarian about additional renewals or the Reference desk at 502.564.8306.

-• Newspapers--The State Library has Kentucky State Journal (Frankfort) on location for patron use.
-State government employees have access to current issues of major U. S. and Kentucky newspapers (such as the Lexington Herald Leader and Louisville's Courier-Journal) through the online research databases.
-The following are also available on microfilm and may be viewed at the State Library:
+• Newspapers - The State Library has the Kentucky State Journal (Frankfort; 2011- ) on location for patron use.
+State government employees also have access to major U. S. and Kentucky newspapers such as the Lexington Herald Leader through the online research databases.

 Borrowing Items from the State Library

-In order to check out items, state government employees must have a State Library account number.
+In order to check out items, state government employees must have a State Library account.

 Interlibrary Loan (ILL)